Ccode-archives/pack-list/README.md

 # pack-list
 package listing for reppack.
-If you have a package that you want ot put in the package manager then this is the data syntax.
+If you have a package that you want to put in the package manager then this is the data syntax.
 # Comments
 Comments start with `$`.
 # Data entry